MthwBrwn/stocks_app/README.md

-# math_series
+# Stocks App

 **Author**: Matthew Brown
 **Version**: 1.0.0

 ## Overview
-This application sets up a sequence that gives a Fibonacci number for a input number.
+This application takes an existing code base and performs testing up it

 ## Getting Started
-To get started you will need to install pipenv, bring up an active environment with "pipenv shell" and then call this file
+To get started you will need to install dependencies using pipenv install, bring up an active environment with "pipenv shell" Flask can be started using flask run.
+The server hosts locally at 127.0.0.1:8000

 ## Architecture
-This application is written in Python3.6
+This application is written in Python 3.6.
+It uses flask as a framework and tests are run

 ## Change Log

-10:13 finished with test conditions for fibonacci. starting with lucas feature 10:39 Lucas feature tests complete and function set up 11:20 added testing conditions for optional input and had conditions pass
+15:30